 There are things you can do to help keep your bladder and bowel healthy, and avoid incontinence and continence problems.

-- Drink plenty of fluid – at least two litres (6 to 8 glasses) each day, unless your doctor advises you otherwise.
+- Drink plenty of fluid – up to at least two litres (six to eight glasses) each day, unless your doctor advises you otherwise.

-- Eat well to prevent constipation and to maintain a healthy body weight – eat plenty of wholegrain foods (such as porridge, brown rice, wholemeal pasta, wholemeal bread, or pulses – lentils and beans) rather than highly processed or refined food and at least two pieces of fruit and five serves of vegetables every day).
+- Eat well to prevent constipation and to maintain a healthy body weight – eat plenty of wholegrain foods (such as porridge, brown rice, wholemeal pasta, wholemeal bread, or pulses – lentils and beans) rather than highly processed or refined food and at least two pieces of fruit and five serves of vegetables every day.

 - Exercise regularly (at least 30 minutes every day) to keep fit and to prevent constipation.